-Cholesterol is a thick, wax-like substance that forms in blood.
-Although necessary for building your body’s cells, too much cholesterol can lead to fatty build ups in blood vessels which can make your body’s ability to pump blood much harder.
+Cholesterol is a thick, wax-like substance that forms in the blood.
+Although necessary for building your body’s cells, too much cholesterol can lead to fatty build-ups in blood vessels, making your body’s ability to pump blood much harder.
 If left untreated, high cholesterol can lead to high blood pressure, heart disease, risk of a heart attack, and increased risk of a stroke.

 Because there are no symptoms to warn of high cholesterol, a blood test is the only way to detect its presence.
 We recommend that a person receive a blood test from their primary physician.

 Triglycerides are a type of fat that is found in blood.
-They are also referred to as lipids and help maintain your energy between meals.
+They are also called lipids and help maintain energy between meals.
 If you eat or drink more calories than you burn off, you may have a high level of triglycerides which increases your risk of heart disease and stroke.
 Treatment options include maintaining a healthy diet, weight loss, frequent exercise, and limited alcohol consumption.

 To diagnose hypothyroidism, a thyroid function test can be performed at Provida Family Medicine, and your provider can discuss an individualized treatment plan that’s right for you.

 Hypertension, also known as high blood pressure, occurs when the force of the blood against artery walls is too high.
-If left untreated, hypertension can lead to heart disease and other health issues down the road.
+If left untreated, hypertension can lead to heart disease and other health issues.

-Some symptoms include headaches, nosebleeds, or shortness of breath, but it is not guaranteed that every patient will experience these symptoms.
+Some symptoms include headaches, nosebleeds, or shortness of breath, but every patient is not guaranteed to experience these symptoms.
 Some patients with severely high blood pressure may not experience any symptoms.

-Obesity is an excessive amount of body fat which can be cause by: inherited factors, environmental factors, and personal diet and exercise choices.
-Obesity can increase your risk of heart disease, high blood pressure, diabetes, and cancers.
+Obesity is an excessive amount of body fat caused by: inherited factors, environmental factors, and personal diet and exercise choices.
+Obesity can increase your risk of heart disease, high blood pressure, diabetes, and cancer.